Speaker of the New Zealand House of Representatives: Outside the debating chamber

 The Business Committee chaired by the speaker controls the organisation of the business of the House.
-Also on the committee, established after the first mixed member proportional (MMP) election in 1996, is the leader of the House, the Opposition shadow leader and the whips of each party.
+Also on the committee, established after the first mixed member proportional (MMP) election in 1996, is the leader of the House, the Opposition shadow leader, and the party whips.

 Neutrality

 The speaker is expected to conduct the functions of the office in a neutral manner, even though the speaker is generally a member of the governing party.
 Only three people have held the office despite not being from the governing party.
 In 1923, Charles Statham (an independent, but formerly a member of the Reform Party) was backed by Reform so as not to endanger the party's slim majority, and later retained his position under the United Party.
 In 1993, Peter Tapsell (a member of the Labour Party) was backed by the National Party for the same reason.
 Bill Barnard, who had been elected Speaker in 1936, resigned from the Labour Party in 1940 but retained his position.

 Historically, a speaker lost the right to cast a vote, except when both sides were equally balanced.
 The speaker's lack of a vote created problems for a governing party – when the party's majority was small, the loss of the speaker's vote could be problematic.
 Since the shift to MMP in 1996, however, the speaker has been counted for the purposes of casting party votes, to reflect the proportionality of the party's vote in the general election.
 The practice has also been for the speaker to participate in personal votes, usually by proxy.
 In the event of a tied vote the motion in question lapses.